 When it comes to remodeling a home, the kitchen is one of the most popular rooms to get a makeover.
-This is no surprise as the national average for recouping investment is at 74.2%.

 If you are ready to start tearing out cabinets, then you need to learn how to remodel a kitchen.
 There is more to it than ripping out the old and installing the new.

 Keep reading for a complete guide to renovating your kitchen.

 What is your reason for remodeling your kitchen?
 For some, they can't stand to look at their kitchen anymore.
 For others, they've always wanted to remodel but needed to wait until they had the means.

 Then some recently bought their home, and they want to make the kitchen their own.

 Whatever your reason, you need to create a plan before you start ripping out counters and cabinets.
 Knowing why you want to remodel can help you focus on key features that will help you to love your future kitchen.

 The first step in remodeling your kitchen is to create a budget.
 After all, you can't plan anything if you don't know how much you can spend.
 Remodels can go over budget very quickly, so be sure to include a cushion in your budget.